Already a builder participating in Natural Resources Canada’s initiatives?

 Market recognition and customer satisfaction -The ENERGY STAR® initiative is a highly successful, voluntary industry-government collaboration that is transforming the way Canadians use energy at home.

-Continual support and learning opportunities -You will have access to expertise in building science, training, and overall support and recognition as you build ENERGY STAR® qualified homes.
+Continual support and learning opportunities -You will have access to expertise in building science, training, and overall support and recognition as you build ENERGY STAR® certified homes.

-- Promote savings your customers will enjoy with their ENERGY STAR® qualified home that is 20% more energy-efficient than a typical new home.
+- Promote savings your customers will enjoy with their ENERGY STAR® certified home that is 20% more energy-efficient than a typical new home.

 - Provide your customers with a home that helps them enjoy real savings on their energy bills, increasing their comfort and reducing greenhouse gas emissions at the same time.

-- Promote the value of the government backed ENERGY STAR® label provided in your ENERGY STAR® qualified homes.
+- Promote the value of the government backed ENERGY STAR® label provided in your ENERGY STAR® certified homes.

 - Choose from flexible options you can offer to your customers: